-Furthermore, in order to pool best practices and analyse the challenges facing the group in these areas, various meetings between the professionals of these areas from the different countries and subholding companies are organised on an annual basis.
-Specifically, in 2018 there were the "XI Global Internal Audit Days", the "VI-Global Tax Meeting", the "II Finance & Treasury Global Meeting" and the annual "XI Global Control Committee", which analyses the most significant issues affecting the function, like new accounting rules, with special attention on reviewing and evaluating the group's ICFR system.
+Furthermore, in order to pool best practices and analyse the challenges facing the group in these areas, various meetings between the professionals of these areas from the different countries and country subholding companies are organised on an annual basis.
+Specifically, in 2019 there were, among other events, the International Internal Audit Planning Days, the "VII-Global Tax Meeting" and the annual "XII Global Control Committee", which analyses the most significant issues affecting the function, like new accounting rules, with special attention on reviewing and evaluating the group's ICFR system.

-In addition, although not considered specific training activities, the Accounting Practices Division, which reports directly to the director of Administration and Control, which is responsible for defining and updating the accounting policies, publishes a quarterly bulletin that is broadly distributed among the group regarding new accounting developments with respect to International Financial Reporting Standards ("IFRS"), which includes updates on standards (standards entering into effect, drafts issued, standards issued, standards approved by the European Union and pending approval, as well as expected future standards) and accounting questions asked internally, together with the conclusions with respect thereto.
+In addition, although not considered specific training activities, the Accounting Practices Division, which reports directly to the director of Administration and Control, who is responsible for defining and updating the accounting policies, publishes a quarterly bulletin that is broadly distributed within the group regarding new accounting developments with respect to International Financial Reporting Standards ("IFRS"), which includes updates on standards (standards that have entered into effect, drafts issued, standards issued, standards approved by the European Union, new standards and expected drafts, as well as existing standards) and accounting questions asked internally, together with the conclusions with respect thereto.